 One of the most popular places to visit in Norway, Lofoten is a group of islands in the northern part of the country.
 With its postcard looking small fishing villages nestled in fjords, dotting a very rugged coast with abrupt peaks rising directly from the ocean, the archipelago is often described as one of the most scenic parts of Norway.
 Although the archipelago is located well above the Arctic Circle, at about the same latitude as Greenland it enjoys a relatively mild climate due to the circulation of the Gulf Stream.
 Temperatures up to 23°C in the summer are not uncommon although it remains a subarctic destination and the weather changes fast.

-Read More: Discover the Beauty of the Lofoten Islands
+Read more: Discover Lofoten Islands

 Norway’s second largest city, Bergen has been the nation’s leading western port since the Middle Ages.
 Today, its 15th-century waterfront in the Bryggen district is both a working port and a tourist destination for visitors eager to sample fresh fare at seaside restaurants.
 Although Bergen makes a great home base for explorations of the scenic fjords around the city and the neighboring islands, there’s plenty to see within the city as well.
 A quick trip up Bergen’s popular funicular is a good way to get oriented in the place known as the Gateway to the Fjords.

 Norway’s famous fjords are found throughout the country and not limited to a particular region or location.
 However, the most dramatic and famous fjords are largely found in West Norway, approximately from Stavanger to Molde.
 Although the western fjords vary slightly in appearance they are generally relatively narrow, surrounded by steep rock faces, tall mountains and extremely deep.
 The most famous fjords include Geirangerfjord and Nærøyfjord.